John Mason Clarke

 John Mason Clarke (April 15, 1857 – May 29, 1925) was an American teacher, geologist and paleontologist.

 Early career

 Born in Canandaigua, New York, the fifth of six children of Noah Turner Clarke and Laura Mason Merrill, he attended Canandaigua Academy where his father was teacher and principal.
 In 1873 he matriculated to Amherst College, where he graduated with a bachelor's degree in 1877.
 He returned to Canandaigua Academy and served as an instructor in various subjects.
 In 1879–1880 he worked as an assistant to Benjamin K. Emerson at Amherst, then he taught at the Utica Free Academy during 1880–1881.
-This was followed by work as an instructor at Smith College from 1881–1882, where he was made professor.
+This was followed by work as an instructor at Smith College from 1881 to 1882, where he was made professor.
 During his second year at Smith, his first three scientific papers were published, concerning arthropods.